psy0rz/zfs_autobackup/README.md

                         filesystem exists. useful for acltype errors) --decrypt             Decrypt data before sending it over.
   --encrypt             Encrypt data after receiving it.
+  --zfs-compressed      Transfer blocks that already have zfs-compression as-
+                        is.
   --test                dont change anything, just show what would be done
                         (still does all read-only operations) --verbose             verbose output